7Ragnarok7/DEDMAP/README.md

 ### Additional Notice :-
  - The output file generated is a ***dedmap file***.
 Cat/Print it to view it's contents properly in a shell environment.

- - This tool is expected to have lots of bugs as it is at a very early stage.
+ - This tool is expected to have lots of bugs as it is in a very early stage.

  - This tool has not been tested in Windows yet and will not work most probably.
 Feel free to experiment.